The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 Germany’s procurement choices also create tension with European strategic autonomy ambitions.

-Approximately 92 percent of its $83 billion annual procurement budget is directed toward national or European programmes — the F127 frigate, Eurofighter Tranche 5, IRIS-T SLM — but its acquisition of American F-35 fighters reinforces precisely the technology dependency that France and others argue must be reduced if Europe is to have genuinely autonomous defence capability.
+Approximately 92 percent of its $83 billion annual procurement budget is directed toward national or European programs — the F127 frigate, Eurofighter Tranche 5, IRIS-T SLM — but its acquisition of American F-35 fighters reinforces precisely the technology dependency that France and others argue must be reduced if Europe is to have genuinely autonomous defense capability.

 European Strategic Autonomy Is Being Built Incrementally Rather Than Architecturally